As an Amazon Associate I earn from qualifying purchases.

 The Best All-Around Kick Scooter For Adults

 For average-sized and slightly overweight adults, this is the scooter to get.
-Not only is it the best looking scooter of the bunch (in my humble opinion) it has a slew of features where it beats out the others:
+Not only is it the best looking scooter of the bunch (in my humble opinion), it has a slew of features that makes it beat out the others:

 It comes with a kickstand.
-Without a kickstand, every time you get off your scooter you either have to hold it up, pick it up, or put it on the ground.
+Without a kickstand, every time you get off your scooter you either have to hold it up, pick it up, or lay it on the ground.

 It has the second-highest weight capacity.
 All but the heaviest riders will fit within this scooter’s 265-pound weight capacity.
-If you need a kick scooter for 300 lbs person or larger then scroll on down!
+If you need a kick scooter for a 300 lbs person or larger, then scroll on down!